ACCA-Imperial/SKPrime/README.md

 SKPrime: A numerical implementation of the Schottky-Klein prime function in MATLAB.

-This software is still experimental, and as such should only be relied on for computations with caveats.
-Documentation is sparse and in progress.
+This software is in the pre-release stage.
+Help documentaiton for MATLAB is a work in progress.
+Theory documentation is in-process, to be submitted very soon.
 Any quesions should be directed to Everett.

 ### How do I get set up? ###